mohamedelbanoe1907/automata_practical_exam_-20912021100250-/automata_practical_exam_[20912021100250]/README.md

 Project Structure

-- `problem1_dfa_101/`: Contains the DFA design for the first problem. - the DFA and its state diagram are provided in the PDF file located at:
+- `problem1_dfa_101/`: Contains the DFA design for the first problem.
+ The detailed formal description of the DFA and its state diagram are provided in the PDF file located at:
     `problem1_dfa_101/DFA_Problem1_Solution.pdf`
+    A Python script `dfa_101_simulator.py` is also provided in the `problem1_dfa_101/` folder to simulate the designed DFA.

 - `problem2_cfg_to_gnf/`: Contains the Python program for converting Context-Free Grammars (CFG) to Greibach Normal Form (GNF).